ibm-client-engineering/solution-filenet-aws/docs/3-Create/Integrate.md

 ### Configuring FileNet Replication

-Once we have a have a created an Advanced Storage Area and have attached Advanced Storage Devices, we can now configure how the replication within that Advanced Storage Area.
+Once we have created an Advanced Storage Area and have attached Advanced Storage Devices, we can now configure the replication within that Advanced Storage Area.
 To configure the replication, navigate to Administrative -> Storage -> Advanced Storage -> Advanced Storage Areas.
 Here we should see the Advanced Storage Area we created in the previous section.
 Click on the name of the Advanced Storage Area.

 ![FileNet Replication Adv Storage Area.png](https://zenhub.ibm.com/images/6442f46ac0371b5acaba3fc4/7421f1ea-5daf-474e-9283-257e5a47f5b4)